jrjennings/Audacity/Docs/Wheel_Tire_Assy.md

 In order to add durability and more grip to smooth surfaces, this modification adds a TPU printed tire to a wheel that has been printed without tread.

- Press into Tire over Wheel for snug fit.
+ Press Tire over Wheel for snug fit.

 + [Wheel](https://github.com/jrjennings/Audacity/blob/main/3d%20Prints/Wheel_Left.stl)  3D Printed (PETG)
 + [Tire](https://github.com/jrjennings/Audacity/blob/main/3d%20Prints/Tire.stl) 3D Printed (TPU)